 PERSON BIT OR INJURED BY RENTER’S DOG GENERALLY CANNOT SUE LANDLORD

-Minnesota Law provides strict liability against the owner of a dog if the dog bites or injures another person.
+Minnesota Law provides strict liability against the owner of a dog if their dog bites or injures another person.
 That means if you are bitten by a dog or injured by a dog, the owner is responsible for medical bills and other compensation unless you were trespassing on the property or you provoked the dog.

 The law also says that “owner” includes anyone “harboring” or “keeping” a dog.
 However, the words harboring or keeping a dog have been interpreted somewhat narrowly by Minnesota courts.
 In general, MN courts agree that it means something more than a meal of mercy to a stray dog or the causal presence of a dog on someone’s premises; harboring means to afford lodging, to shelter or to give refuge to a dog; keeping a dog implies more than mere harboring of the dog for a limited purpose or time.

 Harboring means to afford lodging, to shelter or to give refuge to a dog for a limited purpose or time.
 Keeping means to undertake to manage, control or care for the dog as dog owners in general are accustomed to do.
 In other words, a keeper acts as if he or she is the owner but without legal ownership of a dog.
 Keeping requires more than the mere harboring of a dog, or harboring itself would simply be the same as keeping.
+Our dog bite lawyers have wrestled with this MN law many times.

 Specifically with respect to landlords, the MN courts have stated that, unless there is evidence that a landlord has control over a tenant’s dog within the tenant’s apartment or mobile home lot, a landlord is not a harborer or keeper of the dog and the landlord does not have liability for the dog if it bites or attacks someone.
 The landlord is not a harborer or keeper even if he lives in the same house with the renter if the renter has his own key to his room and keeps the dog there.
 In other words, in most situations a landlord is not responsible if a tenant’s dog bites or injures someone.